 Concern Investigation & Intervention Team (CIIT) Membership

-CIIT Chair, Area Dean of Student Life: Dr. Brian Obert
+CIIT Chair, Area Associate Dean of Student Life: Dr. Pat Beu

 Title IX Coordinator: Rebecca Wrage

-Area Vice President of Student Services and McCook Community College: Andy Long
+Area Vice President of Student Services and McCook Community College: Kelly Rippen

 Area Vice President of Academic Affairs and North Platte Community College: Dr. Jody Tomanek

-Area Associate Dean of Student Life: Janelle Higgins
+Area Dean of Student Life: Dr. Brian Obert

 NPCC Faculty: Jean Condon

 MCC Associate Director of Learning Commons: Kathleen M Wheeler